gyulanemeth/bluefox.email/email-sending-concepts/dmarc.md

 ## <a id="what-is-dmarc"></a>What is DMARC?

-DMARC, or Domain-based Message Authentication, Reporting & Conformance, is a protocol designed to enhance email security by working in conjunction with SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
+DMARC, or Domain-based Message Authentication, Reporting & Conformance, is a protocol designed to enhance email security by working with SPF and DKIM.
 It empowers domain owners to **dictate how email receivers should handle unauthenticated messages** that appear to originate from their domain.

 The primary functions of DMARC include: